Best Pennsylvania Steelhead Rivers

 Elk Creek is mostly made up of a shale bottom.

-The Elk Creek is one PA steelhead river with the most fishing pressure thanks to the large runs of large steelhead it receives, many averaging around 5 to 7 pounds.
+The Elk Creek is one PA steelhead river with the most fishing pressure thanks to the large runs of big steelhead in the fall and spring.
+Steelhead on this river have many steelhead around 5 to 7 pounds.

 The best time to fish Elk Creek is after a good heavy rain as the water levels begin dropping back down.
 During this time, fresh run steelhead should have moved into the river and often, when the water is still slightly dirty and high, the steelhead will be spread out and you will find them in pools, runs, rapids, and in pocket water.
 This is when anglers will spread out a bit too.